TamimiGitHub/faa-sam-demo/README.md

 ### Running it on your own

-1. Clone this repository:
+1. Clone this repository

-2. Deploy the AWS resources:
+1. Deploy the AWS resources:

-Upload and deploy the cloud formations using the AWS Console UI
+   - Upload and deploy the cloud formations using the AWS Console UI
+      1. faa-infrastructure.yaml
+      1. vsCode.yaml
+   - Follow the steps in the [Environment Setup](010-Env-Setup.md) document